frederic-perez/AmE-dictionary/data/dictionary.md

 __dyslipidemia__ _n_ An abnormal concentration of lipids or lipoproteins in the blood.
 __dysphoria__ _n_ An emotional state characterized by anxiety, depression, or unease.
 __dysplasia__ _n_ Abnormal development or growth of tissues, organs, or cells. _Canine hip dysplasia._
-__dyspnea__ _n_ Difficulty in breathing, often associated with lung or heart disease and resulting in shortness of breath.
-Also called air hunger.
+__dyspnea__ _n_ :two: Difficulty in breathing, often associated with lung or heart disease and resulting in shortness of breath.
+Also called _air hunger_.
 __dystopia__ _n_ _Philip K. Dick story takes place in an alternate dystopia in which the Nazis and Japanese won Worls War II._
 __dystopian__ _adj_
 __dystrophy__ _n_ :pencil2: